Ok…so this is my favorite vegan pad Thai recipe! I know you’re going to love it just as much as I do!

 Eating pad Thai at the cutest little restaurant in Chiang Mai Thailand, cooking up giant plates of Pad Thai for dinner back home (that I could barely finish), and staying up late watching movies and making late-night pad Thai for snacks.

 No matter which memory it triggers, anytime I smell and taste the dish I remember these moments in time.
-Moments filled with love and happiness.
+Moments filled with happiness.

 It’s the ultimate comfort food for me in that sense.
 It has the ability to remind me of all the good in my life, and in my past.
 All the moments I’m so grateful to have experienced.
 And even if those moments are gone, I know they will always still be there with me when I take my first bite into a big plate of pad Thai.